PollyNET/polly2earlinetDB/readme.md

 ## Q&A

-If you have any questions, please go to the [`issues`](https://github.com/ZPYin/polly_2_earlinet_convertor/issues) session to check whether there was an answer.
+If you have any questions, please go to the [`issues`][4] session to check whether there was an answer.
 If not, please contact [me](#contact) or draft a new issue there.

 ## Acknowledgement

-Special thanks to the persistent help from [Holger Baars](https://www.tropos.de/institut/ueber-uns/mitarbeitende/holger-baars) to test uploading the converted files to the new EARLINET database, which helps a lot for the debugging.
+Special thanks to the persistent help from [Holger Baars][5] to test uploading the converted files to the new EARLINET database, which helps a lot for the debugging.
 In addition, I thank [Martin Radenz](radenz@tropos.de) to solve the file encoding issue.

+> The repository is dependent on the [lidar_molecular][3], developed by **Iannis Binietoglou**.
+Thanks for sharing your great work.

 ## License